 Aquaphobia is considered to be a specific phobia.
 According to the National Institute of Mental Health, specific phobias normally develop in childhood.
 Approximately 19.2 million American adults suffer from some type of specific phobia.
 The fear of water is a common specific phobia.

-Dr. Jane Katz, a professor of health and physical education at Bronx Community College of the City University and author of "Swimming for Total Fitness", believes that the majority of people suffering from aquaphobia have had a bad experience in the past.
+Dr. Jane Katz, a professor of health and physical education at Bronx Community College of the City University, believes that the majority of people suffering from aquaphobia have had a bad experience in the past.
 It may have been they almost drowned, someone they know drowned, they were pushed into the water or in a boat that over turned or the fear may have developed based on parental attitudes.
 Somewhere in their past, a scary experience with water has made them afraid.

 The fear of water is very real and can be quite debilitating and embarrassing.
 Imagine the teenager invited to a friend's home to swim.
 The fear of water may cause them to avoid the situation all together, foregoing the invitation to sit home, alone and lonely, or to go and sit on the sidelines, missing out on the fun his or her friends are having.
 Or imagine the parent, sitting at the side of the pool, feeling helpless to help if their child needs help in the water.

 The fear of water, or aquaphobia, can be as simple as being afraid to put your head in the water, or avoiding water altogether.
 Some people may experience panic attacks when near water or even at the thought of being near water.
 Some may be able to be in shallow water but may have a fear of being in water that is above their neck.

 Work with an experienced and knowledgeable lifeguard and swim instruction.
 Talk to the instructor before your, or your child's lesson about the fear of water and ask what strategies he or she employs to help someone overcome the fear of water.